 What Are the Pros and Cons of OpenCart?

-OpenCart is a comprehensive and inclusive open-source e-commerce solutions on the market.
+OpenCart is one of the most comprehensive and inclusive open-source e-commerce solutions on the market.
 Unlike other more developmentally heavy solutions such as ZenCart, the service offers supplementary hosting services through its Gold-level partner, A2.
 Despite this option for technical support and launch, there is a fair amount of developmental work that business owners must go through and connect with to enjoy the full benefits of the service.

 Pros of OpenCart